MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-deploying-a-basic-biztalk-application.md

 #### 2. Deploy the BizTalk assemblies
  From within Microsoft [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] on the development computer, use the procedures in this step to deploy BizTalk assemblies into a BizTalk application.

  Before you begin, you must have a BizTalk solution available in [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)].
-You can either create your own solution or project, or you can set up the ErrorHandling sample included with [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)].
+You can either create your own solution or project, or you can set up the ErrorHandling sample included with BizTalk Server.
 You can set up the ErrorHandling sample solution in [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] as follows:

 ###### To set up the ErrorHandling solution